swiss-ai-center/a-guide-to-mlops/docs/syllabus.md

 # Syllabus

-What you will learn from this guide.
+What you will learn.

-This guide covers five parts: local reproducibility, cloud automation, production serving, monitoring and observability, and continuous improvement.
-They are organized as follows:
+This hands-on tutorial begins with a Jupyter notebook experiment and progressively turns it into a reproducible, deployed, and maintainable system.
+The chapters that follow walk through that lifecycle, from a local notebook to a deployed, monitored, and retrainable system.

+The five parts are:

-- Introduction - Learn about the [philosophy](./philosophy.md) of the guide, the [concept](./concept.md) behind MLOps, and the [tools](./tools.md) used in this guide.
+- Introduction - Learn about the [philosophy](./philosophy.md), the
+  [concept](./concept.md) behind MLOps, and the [tools](./tools.md) used throughout.
 - [Part 1 - Local training and evaluation](./part-1-local-training-and-evaluation/introduction.md) -
   Learn how to train a model locally and evaluate it using DVC.
     - [Chapter 1.1 - Run a simple ML experiment with Jupyter Notebook](./part-1-local-training-and-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md)